find solutions for partial differential equations (PDEs) and systems of PDEs

 The results of pdsolve are returned, by default, in one of three forms.

-a) When the general solution to the PDE is obtained, the function returns an explicit result for the indeterminate function.
+a) When the general solution to the PDE is obtained, pdsolve returns an explicit result for the indeterminate function in terms of arbitrary functions.
+For example, for PDE≔x⁢∂∂yf⁡x,y−y⁢∂∂xf⁡x,y=0, the input pdsolve⁡PDE returns f⁡x,y=f1⁡x2+y2⁢, where f1 is an arbitrary function.

-b) When a solution, but not the most general one, is obtained pdsolve expresses the result using the internal PDESolStruc function, displayed using &where, with the functional form found for the indeterminate function as the first argument.
-The second argument contains a list with any ODEs found while separating the variables, as well as any arbitrary functions or changes of variables introduced by pdsolve.
-PDESolStruc enables the user to see how particular the solution obtained is.
+b) When a solution, but not the most general one, is obtained pdsolve expresses the result using the internal PDESolStruc function, displayed as in 'solution where details', with solution being the functional form found for the indeterminate function, and details contains a list with any ODEs found while separating the variables, as well as any arbitrary functions or changes of variables introduced by pdsolve.
+This format enables one to see how particular the solution obtained is.
 In these cases, an explicit result for the indeterminate function, a particular solution, can be obtained by calling pdsolve with the extra argument build, or from this PDE solution structure by using the PDEtools[build] command.
 See the Examples section.

 c) When pdsolve fails, it returns NULL.